8 Things You Must See in Edinburgh & the Scottish Highlands

 A land of rolling hills, brisk air, and plenty of scotch.
 Though the weather may be a bit unpredictable, you are sure to have an enchanting visit in the land of the Scots.

-What to see in Edinburgh
+What to See in Edinburgh

 1. Tour Castle Rock and Edinburgh Castle

 At the center of the city, you will see Castle Rock, a steep incline of basalt rock covering an extinct volcano.
 Nestled at its peak is Edinburgh Castle, one of the most besieged castles in all of Europe, now one of Scotland’s most popular tourist attractions.
-You can book afternoon tea at the castle before your tour where you will see the Great Hall, Argyle Battery, The Royal Scots Museum, and much more.
-Don’t be alarmed if you are near the castle around lunchtime as the One O’Clock Gun is still fired as part of a Scottish tradition.
-Six days a week the cannon can be heard at 1:00pm, this started in the 1800s as a timekeeping service for nearby ships.
+You can book afternoon tea at the castle before your tour, where you will see the Great Hall, Argyle Battery, the Royal Scots Museum, and much more.
+Don’t be alarmed if you are near the castle around lunchtime, as the One O’Clock Gun is still fired as part of a Scottish tradition.
+Six days a week, the cannon can be heard at 1:00 pm; this started in the 1800s as a timekeeping service for nearby ships.
 Unfortunately for us, a day of high winds thwarted a visit to the castle.
-Luckily everything else we wanted to see was within walking distance.
+Luckily, everything else we wanted to see was within walking distance.

 2. For Harry Potter Lovers, Visit These 3 Places in Edinburgh

-2.1 Grab a coffee at The Elephant House
+2.1 Grab a Coffee at The Elephant House

-2.2 Take a walk down Victoria Street
+2.2 Take a Walk Down Victoria Street

-2.3 Stay at the Balmoral and tour the J.K.
+2.3 Stay at the Balmoral and Tour the J.K.
 Rowling Suite

 Rounding out our Harry Potter tour in Edinburgh was actually the hotel we stayed at.
 The Balmoral was not only opulent and refined, it has a dedicated apartment where J.K.
 Rowling stayed to write book 7 of the series.
 This was the cherry on top of our Harry Potter fandom tour of Edinburgh.